How to Shrink File Size

 The table below compares different video codecs:

-Codecs Compression Speed Compatibility
+Codecs Compression Encoder Speed Compatibility

 h264 high very fast best

-hevc very high fast* so-so
+hevc very high fast high

-vp9 very high slow high
+av1 very high fast high

-av1 very high very slow high
+vp9 very high meh high

 mpeg4 very low superfast so-so